DieMetRik/proxmoxShrinkCT/README.md

 ## Notes
 - The script assumes the default LVM storage layout (`/dev/pve`).
 Modify it if your setup differs.
 - Tested using PVE 8.2.7
+- To fix the warning below, I had to backup and restore the LXC.
+If you know a better way to fix it, please commit the change or let me know.
+	- "WARNING: Thin volume pve/vm-100-disk-0 maps X while the size is only X."

 ---